 Luke Cage spent time in jail and lived imprisoned for a crime he did not commit, a narrative quite familiar to black audiences.
 Cage earned the powers of superhuman strength and unbreakable skin after being subjected voluntarily to an experimental procedure, symbolizing the strength black men and women find internally as they struggle with the disadvantages they face.Image via Marvel

 TV Adaptations and the MCU

-Many learned of Cage recently thanks to a Netflix series.
+Many learned of Cage recently thanks to Netflix’s Jessica Jones.
 The show aired for two seasons, including the spin-off series The Defenders.
 Thanks to the Fox and Disney merger, the shows were cancelled.
 It is uncertain whether or not Luke Cage or other Netflix Marvel shows will return.

 When Luke Cage and the Blaxploitation genre began to lose followers, Marvel repositioned the hero.
 Partnered with fellow failing hero Iron Fist, the two began a series of arcs together.
 Throughout comic history, Cage serves as members of the Secret Avengers as well as the New Avengers.
 Captain America dies in that timeline, leaving Luke Cage to take a leadership position.

 The Luke Cage Marvel Debut has been very influential in Marvel Comics.
 Along with Black Panther, Cage has been a favorite among people of color and socially minded fans.
 While the Marvel Cinematic Universe pivots, a Luke Cage Marvel Debut may once again return somehow.
 For now, fans can enjoy some timeless stories of Luke Cage in the Marvel digital archives.